 - Raw mango cut into batons can be boiled along with the vegetables, in which case the tamarind can be omitted.

-- If you’re a non-vegan, 2 tablespoons of plain yogurt can be substituted for tamarind.
+- For a non-vegan version, 2 tablespoons of plain yogurt can be substituted for tamarind; mix in the yogurt just before serving.

 - Before garnishing with curry leaves, tear them into halves to bring out the flavour.